joeclayton13/joeclayton13.github.io/_posts/2020-12-25-Mandelbrot.md

     --------
     cx: float - Re(c)
     cy: float - Im(c)
-    max_iters: int - Max number of iterations to for criterion into the set
+    max_iters: int - Max number of iterations to be in the set
     '''

     ### Starting at the point (0,0i),